 Why Early Testing For STDs Is Crucial

 By high school, it is estimated that about 41% of students have had sexual intercourse already.
 Furthermore, approximately 28% of young males and 16% of young females have participated in sexual activities with a person that they have only met recently.
-At the same time, it has been estimated that over one million people are infected with a new STD every day, with more than 357 million STDs being diagnosed every year1.
+At the same time, it has been estimated that over one million people are infected with a new STD every day, with more than 357 million STDs being diagnosed every year.
 Every year, almost one million pregnant women fall victim to an STD, which leads to a considerable number of babies born with adverse birth defects, which sometimes result in stillbirth.

-For those who are sexually active in 2019, it is crucial to understand that testing for commonly acquired STDs has become much easier, faster, and more confidential than before.
+For those who are sexually active, it is crucial to understand that testing for commonly acquired STDs has become much easier, faster, and more confidential than before.
 Understanding the most common types of STDs that people are acquiring can help the general population know which diseases they may be at a higher risk of contracting, and what types of tests they should perform to identify any STDs.

-In this post, we will consider some of the most important STDs that people should know about in 2019.
+In this post, we will consider some of the most important STDs that people should know about.
 We will consider the symptoms of each, as well as provide details on how these conditions are diagnosed and treated.

 Common STDs To Get Tested For